The Taliban: An Introduction

 Pakistan's Intelligence Services and the Taliban

 Religious indoctrination in Pakistan’s madrassas and Omar’s campaigns against rapists alone were not the light that lit the Taliban fuse.
 The Pakistani intelligence services known as the Inter-Services Intelligence Directorate, or ISI, the Pakistani military and Benazir Bhutto, who was prime minister of Pakistan during the Taliban’s most politically and militarily formative years (1993-96), all saw in the Taliban a proxy army they could manipulate to Pakistan’s ends.
+In 1994, Bhutto’s government appointed the Taliban as protector of Pakistani convoys through Afghanistan.
+Controlling trade routs and the lucrative windfalls those routes provide in Afghanistan is a major source of lucre and power.
+The Taliban proved uniquely effective, swiftly defeating other warlords and conquering major Afghan cities.

 Beginning in 1994, The Taliban rose to power and established their brutal, totalitarian rule over 90 percent of the country, in part by leading a genocidal campaign against Afghanistan’s Shiite, or Hazara.